cev-api/Wurst7-CevAPI/README.md

   - Name scale
   - Show tracers (on/off)

+### Added keyword matches for all lists (Search, MobSearch, Nuker, SpeedNuker, NoHandClip AutoDrop, Xray etc)
+- Type a keyword (eg., "diamond") to populate the list with all matching blocks/mobs.
+- Clear list button added.

 ### Search improvements
 - Keyword field accepts plain-text terms (e.g., `diamond`).
 Falls back to the block picker when empty.
+- Added list mode (with mode switcher) with visual list of items to search for.
 - Multi-term queries supported: comma-separated terms (e.g., `diamond, ancient`) to match both diamond ores and ancient debris.
 - Rendering style: Boxes, Lines, or Both (tracers).
 View-bobbing is canceled when lines are enabled.
 - Color mode for lines: “Use fixed color” toggle (default off → rainbow).
 When enabled, pick a fixed color.
 - Safer update cycle: query/radius changes trigger proper rescans; shared normalization and predicate helpers.
 - Tracer safety: falls back to block center when the outline shape is empty (prevents crashes on empty VoxelShapes).

+### Xray improvements
+- Opacity and block types apply live with no toggling of the hack required.

+### BaseFinder improvements
+- Updated the list of natural world generated blocks to latest minecraft blocks/biomes.

 ### MobESP improvements
 - Added color options like MobSearch: